Alfa Romeo 166

 The Alfa Romeo 166 (Type 936) is an executive car produced by the Italian automaker Alfa Romeo, between 1996 and June 2007.
+It is a four-door saloon car with a front-engine, front-wheel-drive layout and replaced the 164 in the marque's model range.
 The car was designed by Centro Stile Alfa Romeo, under the control of Walter de Silva, and was facelifted in September 2003.

 History

+The 166 served as the replacement for the 164.
 In order to keep the design fresh, Alfa Romeo made a series of modifications to the Lancia Kappa based underpinnings, radically changing the suspension set up, and also taking a clean paper approach to the interior.
-The 166 served as the replacement for the 164.